fg0611/data-analyst-coderhouse/README.md

-# data-analyst-coderhouse
+# Data Analyst (coderhouse)
- here we'll work with some datasets for the course
+ Here we'll work with a dataset for the course

  ### links to the Datasets are inside de .docx documents.
  - description